React ⚛

 ├── userHelper.test.js

-• Use camelCase for variables and functions:
+• Use camelCase for variables and functions that are not React components:

-let form_params = {};
+const form_params = {};

 return {};